 The question is, it works on paper, but would it work in real life?

-Airlines have developed all different methods to load a plane faster.
+Airlines have developed all different methods to try to load a plane faster.
 Some start from the back and go forward.
-Others do it by groups.
+Others do it in groups.
 Southwest lines people up and lets them pick their seats once they get onto the plane.
-Since a lot of the slowdown is due to putting carry on bags in the overhead, some airlines charge more for carry on bags than checked bags in an attempt to get people to check more.
+Since a lot of the slowdown is due to putting carry-on bags in the overhead, some airlines charge more for carry-on bags than checked bags to get people to check more of their luggage.

 Here’s how well several of those techniques have worked or could work.
 However, a team of Norwegian astrophysicists, along with another astrophysicist, Jason Hyrum Steffen, and assistant professor at the University of Nevada, may have found the best solution yet, with 28% more efficiency.